GeospatialPython/pyshp/README.md

 Calling the shapeRecords() method will return the geometry and attributes for all shapes as a list of ShapeRecord objects.
 Each ShapeRecord instance has a "shape" and "record" attribute.
-The shape attribute is a ShapeRecord object as discussed in the first section "Reading Geometry".
+The shape attribute is a Shape object as discussed in the first section "Reading Geometry".
 The record attribute is a list of field values as demonstrated in the "Reading Records" section.